 Storing blueberry muffins

 Store the muffins in an airtight container at room temperature for up to 3 days or in the refrigerator for up to a week.
 Any longer than that I suggest freezing them.

 To freeze blueberry muffins place them single layer on a baking sheet in the freezer for about an hour, or until they are solid.
-Transfer them to an airtight container and store in the freezer for up to 3 months.
+Transfer them to an airtight container and store them in the freezer for up to 3 months.